23-MDDN342/project-1-parameterised-space-TobyCrust/README.md

 9/03/2023
 Idea could be going through some sort of geometric tunnel useing from scroller template. new idea is to draw the malenium falcon ship and have it periodically jump into hyper space

+idea for water could be have a pirate ship and a normar one fighting and have cannon fire as animation, also have monster underneath